urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 The `%hymn` mark is intended to be used for complete HTML documents - having an `&lt;html>` root element, `&lt;head>`, `&lt;body>`, etc. This isn't enforced on the type level but it is assumed in certain mark conversion pathways.
-Rather than calling `++en-xml:html` on the `$manx` produced by your Sail expressions and returning an `%html` mark, you may wish to return the `$manx` directly as a `%hymn` and let Eyre handle converting it to `%html` before giving it to web clients.
+Eyre can automatically convert a `%hymn` to printed `%html` if it was requested through Eyre's scry interface.

 #### `%elem`